rjanapa/rjanapa/Facebook Newsfeed.md

 ORDER BY CreationDate DESC <br>
 LIMIT 100<br>

-Issues with this design for the feed generation service:<br>

-1. Crazy slow for users with a lot of friends/follows as we have to perform sorting/merging/ranking of a huge number of posts.<br>
-2. We generate the timeline when a user loads their page.
-This would be quite slow and have a high latency.<br>
-3. For live updates, each status update will result in feed updates for all followers.
-This could result in high backlogs in our Newsfeed Generation Service.<br>
-4. For live updates, the server pushing (or notifying about) newer posts to users could lead to very heavy loads, especially for people or pages that have a lot of followers. <br>

-To improve the efficiency, we can pre-generate the timeline and store it in a memory.<br>
+To improve the efficiency, pre-generate the timeline and store it in a memory.<br>

 <b>Offline generation for newsfeed: </b><br>

-We can have dedicated servers that are continuously generating users’ newsfeed and storing them in memory.
+Dedicated servers can continuously generating users’ newsfeed and storing them in memory.
 So, whenever a user requests for the new posts for their feed, we can simply serve it from the pre-generated, stored location.
 Using this scheme, user’s newsfeed is not compiled on load, but rather on a regular basis and returned to users whenever they request for it.<br>

 Whenever these servers need to generate the feed for a user, they will first query to see what was the last time the feed was generated for that user.
 Then, new feed data would be generated from that time onwards.
 We can store this data in a hash table where the “key” would be UserID and “value” would be a STRUCT like this:<br>